 Between 2008 and 2011 I was seconded from Deloitte to HM Treasury as the formative member of the Equitable Life Payments Scheme Team.
 Founded in 1762, Equitable Life was once one of the oldest, largest and most prestigious life assurance companies in the world.
 In the 1990s it allowed large unhedged liabilities to accumulate in respect of guaranteed fixed returns to investors without making provision for adverse market changes.
 After a House of Lords ruling, it closed for new business in 2000.
 The scheme was a £1.5 billion government programme established to compensate 1 million policy holders who lost sizeable portions of their pension as a result of the Society’s collapse.

 Effectively a lean startup within an institution of government, I helped design, build, fund and deliver the scheme.
 Initially Head of Policy, I became Head of Operations at the delivery stage.
 I built and was a member of the programme’s Senior Management Team and early Board.
 I oversaw the procurement of a £20m annual service delivery contract with National Savings & Investments and Siemens.
 I briefed Ministers and senior officials regularly, within Treasury and in Parliamentary debates in the House of Commons.

-My life changed enormously in 2011 when I took a five month sabbatical from Deloitte.
+My life changed enormously in 2011.
+At the end of my HM Treasury Secondment, I took a five month sabbatical from Deloitte.
 I embraced my dream of leaving it all behind to go and live in my trusty Volkswagen campervan in the French Alps for the winter.
 You can find out more about my skiing and climbing adventures on my no longer updated personal blog onefootinlagrave.